FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 The SFX for each plane will be handled by a SFX Component attached to each plane.
 It receives a signal from the plane and it plays the appropriate sounds.
 I can either call the signals from code or I can attach method calls to the animations to trigger sounds that are a children of the SFX Component.
 Or I could just have the SFX Component have multiple methods each responsible for playing a random sound effect from a library whenever the function is called.
 For Instance, the ___turn plane___ method picks from a few audio player 2D nodes and plays one of them.
 Now I need to decide what SFX a plane needs and that will be covered in the Sound section.
 ### Objective Handling and Fail States
 Objective completion and failure will be handled differently for each mission type.
-However, for the single player game mode, it will be quite simple.
+The lowest level of the failure spectrum is death of the plane.
+Therefore, I need to figure out how to handle death.
+#### Death

 # World
 ### Level Loading
 ### World Design